ietf-wg-cellar/matroska-specification/notes.md

 The algorithms described in (#ContentEncAlgoValues) support different modes of operations and key sizes.
-The specification of these parameters is required for a complete solution, but is out of scope of this document and left to the proprietary implementations using them or subsequent profiles of this document.
+The specification of these parameters is required for a complete solution but is out of scope of this document and left to the proprietary implementations using them or subsequent profiles of this document.